pimbrouwers/Danom/src/Danom.Mvc/README.md

 ## MVC

 The `DanomController` class extends the base controller class to provide a set of methods to help work with `Result` and `Option` types in ASP.NET Core MVC applications.
+These methods can also be accessed via extension methods on the `Controller` class.

 ### Option